julien6387/supvisors/docs/event_interface.rst

                                      A special value ``DELETED`` means that the process has been deleted as a consequence of an XML-RPC ``update_numprocs``.
 'expected_exit'    ``bool``          True if the exit status is expected (only when state is ``'EXITED'``).
-'last_event_time'  ``float``         The date of the last process event received for this process, regardless
-                                     of the originating |Supvisors| instance.
 'identifiers'      ``list(str)``     The identifiers of the |Supvisors| instances where the process is running.
 'extra_args'       ``str``           The additional arguments passed to the command line of the process.
 ================== ================= ==================